 - What kind of specialist should i see for a venous stasis ulcer?

-- What kind of a doctor should i see for joint pain in my hand?
+- What type of physician should i see for foot arch discomfort?

 - What type of physician should i see for hip pain and joint aches?

 - Talk to a dermatologist online for free